 The Cost of Capital method used to select the risk adjustment for the RSPs relies on an assumption of the insurance risk distribution derived from the Office of the Superintendent of Financial Institutions ("OSFI") Minimum Capital Test (MCT) insurance risk distributions.
 The RSPs selected risk adjustments for non-financial risk correspond to a 90% confidence level based on this analysis.

-For the years ended October 31, 2023 and 2022 (in thousands of Canadian dollars)
+For the year ended October 31, 2024 (in thousands of Canadian dollars)

 INSURANCE CONTRACT LIABILITIES